Lypeix/Lypeix/README.md

 <details>
 <summary>🧠 What I do</summary>

+I am focused on backend engineering, SQL and system design, with a growing emphasis on PostgreSQL and database systems.
 Furthermore, I indulge in programming-related activities outside GitHub, be it practicing, discussing or just reviewing my code.

-Focused on backend engineering, SQL and system design, with a growing emphasis on PostgreSQL and database systems.

 </details>